dosarudaniel/ac2-workshop/README.md

 # AutoCon2 WS:D1 - Automated & Scalable Network Testing with OTG - Workshop

-This repository containds NAF Autocon2 workshop materials.
+This repository contains NAF Autocon2 workshop materials.
 The workshop consists of necessary documentations to perform 5 labs and a 6th demo lab.
 Users can follow along each lab to get familiar with Open Traffic Generator (OTG) concepts.
 <br>
 <br>
 * <B>For Autocon2(AC2) users: Please use the Cloudshare link received on your email to access your environment.
 Ask your instructor if you do not have one</B>